netspective-studios/iac-appliance-sandbox/README.md

 ## Prepare your appliance for software

-After Ubuntu operating system installation is completed, log into the server as the *admin user* (see above).
+After your operating system installation is completed via either WSL, a VM, or bare metal deployment, log into the server as the *admin user* (see above).

 Bootstrap the core utilities:

     sudo apt update && sudo apt install net-tools curl -y && \
     curl https://raw.githubusercontent.com/netspective-studios/service-appliances/master/bin/bootstrap.sh | bash

-After bootstrap.sh is complete, exit the shell.
+After `bootstrap.sh` is complete, exit the shell.

 ## Review your specific appliance variables

-After you've exited, log back in as the *admin user* and review the `appliance.secrets.ansible-vars.yml` file to customize it for your installation.
+After you've exited, log back in as the *admin user* and review the `secrets.ansible-vars.yml` file to customize it for your installation.

-    cd /etc/netspective-service-appliances/conf
+    cd /etc/netspective-service-appliances/[applianceId]
-    sudo vi appliance.secrets.ansible-vars.yml
+    sudo vi secrets.d/secrets.ansible-vars.yml

-The **appliance.secrets-tmpl.ansible-vars.yml** file is a template (sample), and the **appliance.secrets.ansible-vars.yml** is what will be used by the Ansible and related setup utilities.
+The **secrets-tmpl.ansible-vars.yml** file is a template (sample), and the **secrets.ansible-vars.yml** is what will be used by the Ansible and related setup utilities.

-If you have any custom playbooks, add them to `/etc/netspective-service-appliances/playbooks` and symlink them to the proper `/etc/netspective-service-appliances/appliances/[type]/playbooks.d`.
-The `bin/setup.sh` utility will run all numbered playbooks in `appliances/[type]/playbooks.d` in numerical order (where `[type]` is, for example `buildmaster` or `engineering-sandbox`).
+If you have any custom playbooks, add them to `/etc/netspective-service-appliances/playbooks` and symlink them to the proper `/etc/netspective-service-appliances/appliances/[applianceId]/playbooks.d`.
+The `bin/setup.sh` utility will run all numbered playbooks in `appliances/[applianceId]/playbooks.d` in numerical order (where `[type]` is, for example, `buildmaster` or `engineering-sandbox`).

 ## Install software

-    cd /etc/netspective-service-appliances
+    cd /etc/netspective-service-appliances/[applianceId]
-    bash bin/setup.sh
+    ./setup.sh

-After setup is completed, reboot the server (Docker setup will be incomplete without a reboot):
+After setup is completed, reboot the appliance if a VM or bare metal (or just close and reopen if WSL on Windows):

     sudo reboot